A Kirkus Best Fiction of 2019 Pick!

 It’s 1988 and Shelley Cooper is in trouble.
 He’s broke, he’s been fired from his construction job, and his ex-wife has left him for their next door neighbor and a new life in Kansas City.
 The only opportunity on his horizon is fifty pounds of his brother’s high-grade marijuana, which needs to be driven from Colorado to Houston and exchanged for a lockbox full of cash.
 The delivery goes off without a hitch, but getting home with the money proves to be a different challenge altogether.
 Fueled by a grab bag of resentments and self punishment, Shelley becomes a case study in the question of whether it’s possible to live without accepting yourself, and the dope money is the key to a lock he might never find.
 JP Gritton’s portrait of a hapless aspirant at odds with himself and everyone around him is both tender and ruthless, and Wyoming considers the possibility of redemption in a world that grants forgiveness grudgingly, if at all.

-“JP Gritton’s Wyoming is a taut, headlong novel about friendship, brotherhood, and bad decisions–what a man might do for a chance at a different life, and who he might be willing to hurt.
-Shelley Cooper is a blue-collar antihero, flawed but compelling, in the tradition of Daniel Woodrell or Donald Ray Pollock.
-When trouble beckons, he just can’t help himself, and you can’t help but root for him, even as he leaves a trail of wreckage in his wake.”
+J.P.
+Gritton’s Wyoming is a taut, headlong novel about friendship, brotherhood, and bad decisions–what a man might do for a chance at a different life, and who he might be willing to hurt.
+Shelley Cooper is a blue-collar antihero, flawed but compelling, in the tradition of David Woodrell or Donald Ray Pollack.
+When trouble beckons, he just can’t help himself, and you can’t help but root for him, even as he leaves a trail of wreckage in his wake.

-—Justin St. Germain, author of Son of a Gun
+—Justin St. Germaine, author of Son of a Gun